Resende-Lab/EarCV/README.rst

 A python-based tool for automated maize ear phenotyping
 -------------------------------------------------------

-This tool allows the user to rapidly extract features from images containing maize ears against a uniform background.
+This tool allows users to rapidly extract features from images containing maize ears against a uniform background.
 It was designed with the intention of facilitating analysis of thousands of images with a single command prompt.
 As output, this tool creates a .csv with features for each ear found in the input image(s) and prints several proofs to monitor tool performance.
+This packages uses base python, OpenCV 2, PlantCV (Color correction, optional) and Zbar (QR code, optional) functions.

 -----------
 Quick Start